 Durham County

-Head out on a 2-mile or 5K run, walk or jog with The Glass Jog club every Tuesday at The Glass Jug Beer Lab in Research Triangle Park.
-Its downtown location also hosts The Bull City Strollers every Thursday for a beer and a walk, meeting at the Jug at 5:30 p.m. before heading out on a 30- to 40-minute stroll downtown with beers in hand, thanks to The Bullpen social district.
+Head out on a 2-mile walk or 5K run, walk or jog with The Glass Jog club every Tuesday at 6 p.m. starting at the Parkwood Ballfield and continuing to The Glass Jug Beer Lab in Research Triangle Park.

 Run and climb with athletic store Fleet Feet and Triangle Rock Club in Durham every Monday at 6:30 p.m.
 Runners head down from TRC to the Third Fork Creek greenways to run 3 or 5 miles.
 After the run, TRC members are invited to climb for free, and run club members get a discounted day pass to climb.

-Bull City Running Co.’s Run Club meets every Wednesday at 6 p.m. and offers 1-, 3-, 4- and 6-mile routes.
+Bull City Running Co.’s Run Club meets every Wednesday at 6 p.m. and offers 1-, 3-, 4- and 6.4-mile routes.
 The Saturday Morning Run Club and Trail Run Sundays are suited for early risers who enjoy nature jogs.
-Kids Run Durham at Northgate Park offers a five-week program where kids ages 4-12 are introduced to running and explore various distances during a low-stakes, loosely structured “track meet.”
+Kids Run Durham at Duke Park offers a five-week program where kids ages 4-10 are introduced to running and explore various distances during a low-stakes, loosely structured “track meet.”

 Durham NC parkrun is a free, timed 5K that takes place every Saturday at 8 a.m. at Southern Boundaries Park.
 Participants just need to register online and bring their unique bar code to the event.

-Kids ages 6-18 can also get their run on with the Durham Striders Youth Association, which aims to promote health and wellness for Durham youth.
+Kids ages 5-18 can also get their run on with the Durham Striders Youth Association, which aims to promote health and wellness for Durham youth.
+Contact dysa@durhamstriders.com or teclamcfadden@gmail.com to learn more.

 Runners of all experience levels can also check out Bull City Beer Runners to find your own group to run, jog and drink with.